Coronavirus advice: rough sleeping

 How is it spread?

 Coronavirus spreads when an infected person coughs small droplets - packed with the virus - into the air.
 These can be breathed in, or cause an infection if you touch a surface they have landed on, then your eyes, nose or mouth.
-It’s so contagious that the government has ordered people to stay in their homes and most shops too close.

 What are the symptoms?